c0d3r-SubGHz/Flipper-Zero-RollJam-Single-Chip-PoC/README.md

 Traditionally, the **RollJam** attack (resynchronization attack) requires two simultaneous radio transceivers: one to jam the receiver and another to capture the valid code.

-This project demonstrates that a **single CC1101 transceiver** (controlled by the Flipper Zero) can successfully perform this attack by utilizing a highly optimized **Time-Division Multiplexing (TDM)** algorithm and bypassing the RTOS scheduler latency.
+This project demonstrates that a **single external CC1101 transceiver** (controlled by the Flipper Zero), combined with the internal Sub-GHz radio for reception, can successfully perform this attack.

+By leveraging continuous jamming on the external module and concurrent reception on the internal radio, along with a highly optimized replay phase, this tool achieves reliable capture and retransmission of rolling codes.

-By implementing **Atomic Async Bit-Banging** technique (bypassing the standard FIFO buffers) during the replay phase, this tool achieves sub-microsecond transmission precision via direct GPIO manipulation, effectively eliminating the "OS Jitter" that typically causes modern receivers (e.g., VAG, CAME) to reject cloned signals.
+During replay, the implementation uses an **Atomic Async Bit-Banging** technique (bypassing standard buffered transmission) to achieve sub-microsecond timing precision via direct GPIO manipulation, effectively minimizing OS-induced jitter that can cause modern receivers (e.g., VAG, CAME) to reject signals.

 ---